Skip to main content

 Building a Real-Time Voice AI Sales Coach

-Real-time voice AI has a fundamental tension: natural conversation demands sub-second responses, but meaningful coaching requires deep analysis that takes 5-15 seconds.
+Real-time voice AI has a fundamental tension: natural conversation demands sub-second responses, but rubric-based coaching takes 5-15 seconds per transcript.
 You can't have both in a single pipeline.
 So I built two.

 The Problem

-At Right at Home, sales representatives needed practice handling complex buyer objections — affordability concerns, care urgency, competitive comparisons.
-Traditional role-play training doesn't scale across 700+ franchise locations.
-I set out to build an AI-powered coaching agent that could simulate realistic buyer personas and deliver structured performance feedback.
+At Right at Home, sales representatives needed practice handling complex buyer objections: affordability concerns, care urgency, competitive comparisons.
+Traditional role-play training doesn't scale across 350+ franchise locations.
+I set out to build an AI coaching agent that could simulate realistic buyer personas and deliver structured performance feedback.

 Two-Brain Architecture